-In Japanese folklore, “kappa” are bipedal, turtle-like aquatic goblins who sometimes grab unsuspecting humans, often children, as they walk over bridges or through swamps, pulling them down into the muck to drown them.
+In Japanese folklore, the kappa is a bipedal, turtle-like aquatic goblins who sometimes grabs unsuspecting humans, often children, as they walk over bridges or through swamps, pulling them down into the muck to drown them.

-The temple, called Sougenji or Kappa-dera, still stands today.
-Its altar is kept piled high with offerings of cucumbers - said to be the kappa’s favorite food - and its treasure chamber contains antique scroll-drawings of the goblins and even a “real” dried and preserved kappa-arm.
+Today, the temple still stands there and its altar is kept piled high with offerings of cucumbers - said to be the kappa’s favorite food - and its treasure chamber contains antique scroll-drawings of the goblins and even the mummified arm of a kappa.

-Visitors should keep an eye out for the numerous statues of kappa that stand outside local shops.
+Visitors should keep an eye out for the numerous statues of kappa that stand outside local shops in the area.
 Some of these are cute and cuddly, but others are decidedly creepy.